 Laczkfi István II was stabbed and killed by the Garai family members in the Kőrösudvarhely Diet on February 27, 1397.
 Then, King Sigismund gave Simontornya and other estates to Archbishop Kanizsai János of Esztergom, and to his brother Miklós but Comes István of Somogy County had a share in it, too.
 (Please, note that I am using the Eastern name order for Hungarians where family names come first.)

 In 1424, the Kanizsai family exchanged the castle with Pipo of Ozora for the estate of Sárvár.
-Ozorai Pipo died in 1426, the estate passed to the Palatine, from whom it was bought around 1428 by the Transylvanian Voivode Garai János of the Dorozsma Clan who later became the Chief Comes of Temes County.
-After the death of Garai János, László, the son of Miklós Garai, inherited Simontornya, together with its estate.
+Ozorai Pipo died in 1426, the estate was passed to the Palatine, from whom it was bought around 1428 by the Transylvanian Voivode Garai János of the Dorozsma Clan who later became the Chief Comes of Temes County.
+After the death of Garai János, László, the son of Garai Miklós, inherited Simontornya, together with its estate.
 However, King Ulászló took the castle away from him and in 1441 he donated it to Rozgonyi Simon.
 Yet, the inauguration did not take place due to the battle of Varna (1444) and the death of the king.
 Thus, the castle, together with its accessories, was still owned by the Garai family.

 In 1444, Simontornya was pledged to Farkas László, a citizen of Buda, for 4,100 gold Forints, who significantly remodeled and partially rebuilt it.
 In 1448 it returned to the possession of Garai László after he repaid the pledge amount.

 In the second half of the 15th century, a gate tower was built on the west side of the residential tower, which was remodeled in the Renaissance style in the 1500s at the same time as the residential tower.
 The gate, built on the south wall of the gate tower, was once equipped with a drawbridge.
 Opposite this gate, on the north side of the tower, a gate led to the courtyard of the castle.
-On the eastern side of the castle, a two-story Gothic palace was built in the middle of the 14th century on the courtyard, with a rectangular floor plan of about 25×10 meters.
+On the eastern side of the castle, a two-story Gothic palace was built in the middle of the 14th century in the courtyard, with a rectangular floor plan of about 25×10 meters.
 The wall thickness was about 0.90×1.30 meters.

 During the expansion of the castle in the 15th century and its reconstruction in the 1500s, the palace was also remodeled.
 In the 15th century, a wall demarcating the north and west sides of the courtyard was built at the same time as the palace.